St. Joseph's College Annual Greater New York Regional

 9. When a team considers a problem solved they

 will formally submit the program using the program PC^2.
-The judges will
+The judges

-then grade the submission and return a message (with in a few minutes)
+will then grade the submission and return a message (with in a few minutes)

 indicating the correctness of the submission via.

 PC^2.
-(The use of this program is described in the PC^2 Contestants
+(The use of this program is described in the PC^2

+briefing).
 Incorrect solutions may be corrected and re-submitted.

-10. Any modifications of system parameters, including
+10. Any modifications of system parameters,

-passwords, will result in disqualification.
+including passwords, will result in disqualification.

-11. No Internet or e-mail access is allowed during
+11. No Internet or e-mail access is allowed

-other electronic device.
-No external storage devices
+or any other electronic device.
+No external storage

 Violations will result in disqualification.

-12. The first, second and third place teams will
+12. The first, second and third place teams

-eligible for these awards.
+to be eligible for these awards.

 The